 Yay, that’s great Lucy!

 I would say that one really positive change for me is how I cope, and how I manage the condition.
-I feel I’ve got the “hang” of pacing myself, staying reasonably active, looking after my son, and doing things I enjoy when I’m lying down to rest.
+I feel I’ve got the “hang” of pacing myself, staying reasonably active, looking after my child, and doing things I enjoy when I’m lying down to rest.
 (Even if there are some days I do too much, and then symptoms really ramp up).

 I’m resting so much more now than when I became ill at first.
 (I stupidly thought I needed to stay very active to “compensate,” having watched a lot of videos about vestibular neuritis, but later I learned that I had no inner ear damage to compensate for and that in fact I had been overdoing things; in dr S’s terms, “driving the nail further into my head”).
 It feels right to rest this much, I don’t feel inactive, it’s just a very different lifestyle from what I’m used to, but maybe we expect ourselves to be always busy and productive nowadays; I definitely did.
 I manage to go for brisk 30 minutes or so walks and school pick ups.
 So all in all pleased with these changes.
-It also helps I don’t have a critical partner’s judgment to take into account any more; I feel like I can listen better to my body now.

 You are amazing Lucy!
 You really are So proud of you for making such incredible life changes and taking the time to listen to your body… all while caring for your son.

 Light sensitivity and visual vertigo that would be.
 Both very common MAV symptoms and strong triggers to aggravate symptoms.
 Have you tried wearing dark glasses and a brimmed hat.
 Helen